-I remember standing in our nursery after my first baby shower staring into the closet.
-Look at all these adorable outfits.
 I couldn’t wait to dress my real life baby doll.
-In my mind, I was putting together coordinating outfits with a cute bow and socks.
-It was a dream come true.
-This girl was going to be better dressed than her mom, for sure.
+It was a little girls’ dream come true.
+My girl was going to be better dressed than her mom and it is going to amazing!

-As I thought about it, it clicked that this was more about me wanting her to look a certain way instead of respecting her individuality.
+The more I thought about it, something clicked in my brain.
+This was more about me wanting her to look a certain way instead of respecting her individuality.

-Even though she was a little girl, she already had specific taste and knew what made her feel comfortable.
+Even though she was a little girl, she had specific tastes and knew what made her feel comfortable.
 Once I stopped caring about what other people would think or say, her outfits became a source of entertainment.

 Throw Societal Norms Out The Window

-As a parent, the best part was having more time back in my mornings because I wasn’t stressing out about her wardrobe.
-This allowed me to focus on more important things like feeding the kids breakfast and getting us out the door in one piece.
+As a parent, the best part of giving our child the confidence to choose her outfits was having more time in the morning.
+The stress of her wardrobe was behind me, so I could focus on feeding the kids breakfast and getting us out the door in one piece.

 My five year old came downstairs the other day in a blue polo shirt with blue jersey knit shorts.
 He was so proud of himself for “matching.”
-All I do now is smile because I am happy that all four of my kids can physically dress themselves and are figuring out their own sense of style.
+As long as they are able to physically dress themselves each day, I am a happy camper.

 Experimenting In A Safe Place

 Clothes are a way for my children to individualize themselves and not worry about fitting into a certain mold.
-I love that they they don’t care what their peers think about their choices.
-Since we haven’t made a big deal out of clothes, the kids know the real interesting part is the person underneath it all.
+They really don’t care what their peers think about their choices and that make my mom heart soar.